rustytriangles/rustytriangles.github.io/_posts/2021-03-19-cornu_spiral.markdown

 I'm currently reading Julian Havil's book [Curves for the Mathematically Curious](https://press.princeton.edu/books/hardcover/9780691180052/curves-for-the-mathematically-curious).
 The chapter on Euler's spiral (which I've always known as the Cornu spiral) had a comment which reminded me of my days at [Applicon](https://en.wikipedia.org/wiki/Applicon).

 Imagine you're laying railroad tracks and have to make a 90 degree turn.
 How exactly do you do that?
-If you remember your time with model railroads as a child, it seems easy.
+If you remember playing with model railroads as a child, it seems easy.
 You take some straight sections, then add enough arc sections to add up to 90 degrees.
 Then you go back to straight sections.
-But that's not who you do it on a real railroad.
+But that's not how you do it on a real railroad.
 The reason has to do with something called continuity.

-Let's imagine we're riding on that model railroad you built, and figure out what it would feel like.
-In particular, what what are the side forces you feel?
+Let's imagine we're riding on that model railroad you built, and calculate what it would feel like.
+In particular, what are the side forces you would feel?
 Obviously, when the train is on a straight section, there aren't any side forces.
 And almost as obviously, when it's on an arc section, there's a constant side force which is proportional to the radius of the arc.
 But when the train goes from a straight to an arc (or from an arc to a straight), the force changes suddenly.
 If you're standing up while riding the train, that sudden change is going to make you stumble.

 This is all simple calculus.
 When the train moves sideways (as in turning a corner), the first derivative of the position is called <em>velocity</em>.
 The second derivative is called <em>acceleration</em>.
 That's the side force you feel.
 The second derivative is called <em>jerk</em>.
+Really!
 The next 3 derivatives are called <em>snap</em>, <em>crackle</em>, and <em>pop</em>.
+Who said engineers don't have a sense of humor?

+![Model]({{site.baseurl}}/images/cornu_model_accel.png)

-Who said engineers don't have a sense of humor.
-We would say that your model railroad is C<sup>1</sup>
+A mathematician would say that your model railroad is C<sup>1</sup>
 continuous.
 That means that there isn't a discontinuity in position or lateral velocity, but there may be in the acceleration.
 To have a nice smooth ride, we'd like to keep the jerk small, which means you want at least C<sup>2</sup> continuity.

-![Model]({{site.baseurl}}/images/cornu_model_accel.png)

 The way that's done in practice is using the lovely [Cornu spiral](https://mathworld.wolfram.com/CornuSpiral.html) as a transition between the straights and the arcs.
-This spiral has the interesting property of a radius of curvature which changes linearly.
+This spiral has the interesting property that the radius of curvature changes linearly as you move along the curve.
 That means that it is possible to stick in a transition piece which will make the side force smoothly ramp up from nothing on the straight section to the acceleration of the arc.

 ![Transition]({{site.baseurl}}/images/cornu_transition_accel.png)

-The result looks something like this:
+The resulting corner looks something like this:

 ![Corner]({{site.baseurl}}/images/cornu_corner.png)